theislab/scarches/README.md

 # Architecture Surgery

-Tranfer learning using architecture surgery for sc-RNA-seq
+Tranfer learning using architecture surgery for scRNA-seq